mirkobunse/pkccn/README.md

 This package is part of our supplementary material for "Imbalanced Classification with Partially-Known Class-Conditional Label Noise", our submission to ICDM 2022.

+## Additional experimental results

+The supplementary results of our submission are given as PDF files in the `results/` directory.

+- [results/tables.pdf](https://anonymous.4open.science/api/repo/pkccn-5C53/file/results/tables.pdf): F1 scores and f_alpha scores for each individual combination of method, noise configuration, and data set.

 ## Usage

 To make any soft classifier from [scikit-learn](https://scikit-learn.org/stable/) CCN-aware, you only need to wrap it in a `ThresholdedClassifier`.